Chapter 12: Ruling Ourselves

 Men and women are equally sentient beings.
-And all are equally precious.
-Each of us - male or female - has the same 200 billion neurone brain, which is the vessel of a mysterious entity that is his or her individual conscious self.
-To my mind, it is the myriad unique relationships that can form between our conscious selves that are the fundamental elements of reality.
+All are equally precious.
+Each of us - male or female - has the same 200 billion neuron brain, which is the vessel of a mysterious entity that is his or her individual conscious self.
+It is the myriad unique relationships that can form between our conscious selves that are the fundamental elements of reality.
 The highest and most beautiful form that these relationships can take is friendship.
 Friendship is what life, the universe and everything is all about.

-A variety of strong healthy inter-gender friendships is a basic human need, which sadly modern society denies to so many.
+A variety of strong healthy intergender friendships is a basic human need, which sadly modern society denies to so many.
 Men have a basic need for stable dependable female friends.
 Women have a basic need for stable dependable male friends.
-To my mind, therefore, the contemporary phenomenon of male seeking female and female seeking male friendships via the Internet is not the seedy pastime it is made out to be by the prudish mainstream.
+Consequently, the contemporary phenomenon of male seeking female and female seeking male friendships via the Internet is not the seedy pastime it is made out to be by the prudish mainstream.
 It is a healthy psychological (and often physiological) need that - in the increasing social isolation of our modern bland impersonal suburbias - can only now be met in any practical sense through the Internet.

 Conditions For Friendship